Last Updated: July 9, 2025 by Nagabhushanam Peddi

 We recommend checking out Hawaii’s official naming guidelines for a complete list of naming rules in the state.

-If you’re interested in checking whether your desired name has already been taken by another business entity in Hawaii, you can perform a business name search on the Secretary of State’s website.
+To ensure your name has not already been taken by another business entity in Hawaii, you can perform a business entity search on the Secretary of State’s website.

-Keep in mind that, if you’re not going to start your LLC right away, it might be a good idea to consider reserving your name for up to 120 days.
-This can be done online through the Hawaii Business Express website, and includes a $10 processing fee.
+Keep in mind that, if you’re not going to start your LLC right away, it might be a good idea to consider reserving your name.
+In Hawaii, you can reserve a business name for up to 120 days through the Hawaii Business Express website, with a $10 processing fee.

 For more information, you can have a look at our Hawaii LLC Name Search guide.